ShaheenCS/ResumeWebsite/README.md

 A website made from scratch that also displays resume PDF.

 // TODO link to Node.js and JavaScript
-Implement 404 not found, as well as separate pages instead of anchors.
+Implement 404 not found, change favicon, create root file and separate CSS, HTML as well as JS file (open port through node)

-Display previous project code.